CoderDojo-Content/Intermediate-HTML-CSS/en/styling-by-class.md

           margin-top: 20px;
         }
    ```
-5. In the **html**, add the new class to each of the sections like this:
+5. In the **html** page you were working on, add the new class to each of the sections like this:
    ```html
         <section class="greenBackground sectionSpacing">
    ```